Timor-Leste has signed and ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW), and has been legally bound by it since 18 September 2022.

 Meetings of states parties

-Timor-Leste attended as an observer the first meeting of states parties to the TPNW, held in Vienna in June 2022.
-(Although Timor-Leste ratified the treaty one day before the meeting, it was considered an observer, as the treaty had not yet entered into force for it.)
+Timor-Leste observed the first meeting of states parties to the TPNW in 2022.
+(Although it had ratified the treaty one day before the meeting, it was considered an observer, as the treaty had not yet entered into force for it.)

-Adaljiza Magno, the then-minister of foreign affairs, said that Timor-Leste “continues to believe in the power of peaceful dialogue and constructive role played by all states to promote a conducive atmosphere for a peaceful denuclearisation of the world”.
+Adaljiza Magno, the then-minister of foreign affairs, said at the meeting that Timor-Leste “continues to believe in the power of peaceful dialogue and constructive role played by all states to promote a conducive atmosphere for a peaceful denuclearisation of the world”.

 TPNW negotiations